PEACE method of interrogation

-The PEACE method of investigative interviewing is a five stage process in which investigators try to build rapport and allow a criminal suspect to provide their account of events uninterrupted, before presenting the suspect with any evidence of inconsistencies or contradictions.
-It is used to obtain a full account of events from a suspect rather than just seeking a confession - which is the goal of the Reid technique, in which interrogators are more aggressive, accusatory, and threatening in terms of proposing consequences for the suspect's failure to confess to the crime.
+The PEACE method of investigative interviewing is a five-stage process in which investigators try to build rapport and allow a criminal suspect to provide their account of events uninterrupted, before presenting the suspect with any evidence of inconsistencies or contradictions.
+It is designed to obtain a full account of events rather than to get a confession.
+This contrasts to the popularized Reid technique, which has traditionally focused on a confession-driven interrogation style.
+The confrontational technique leads interrogators to be more aggressive, accusatory, and threatening in terms of proposing consequences for a suspect's failure to confess to the crime.
+Critics of the method have argued that accusatory methodology can increase the likelihood of false confession, leading to a broader shift of interviewing with the PEACE method.

+Similarly, shifts away from confrontational interrogation methods can also be seen in other interviewing approaches, such as the Wicklander–Zulawski method, U.S. Based ethical non-confrontational approach, which includes building a rapport with clients/suspects and conversationally driven interviewing questions.
+This method aims to reduce resistance and push for cooperation from the interviewee.

-The PEACE method, which "encourages more of a dialogue between investigator and suspect" was developed in Britain in response to the realisation that psychologically coercive techniques often led to false confessions.
+The PEACE method, which "encourages more of a dialogue between investigator and suspect", was developed in Britain in response to the realisation that psychologically coercive techniques often led to false confessions.
 In 2015, the Royal Canadian Mounted Police adopted a new standard influenced by the PEACE model.
 Sergeant Darren Carr, who trains police with the new approach, described it as "less Kojak and more Dr. Phil".
 There is some resistance to adopting the PEACE model in Canada.
 This approach avoids the use of deceptive information to overwhelm suspects.
 It emphasizes information gathering over eliciting confessions and discourages investigators from presuming a suspect's guilt.

 Stages

 Planning and preparation

-This requires investigators to find out as much as they can about the incident under investigation, including who needs to be interviewed and why.
+Without proper planning and preparation, many interviews fail before they even begin.
+Here, planning is "the mental process of getting ready to interview" and preparation is "considering what needs to be made ready prior to interview".
+This stage involves goals such as: understanding the purpose of the interview; obtaining as much background information as possible on the incident under investigation; defining the aims and objectives of the interview; assessing what evidence is available and from where it was obtained; assessing what evidence is needed and how it can be obtained.

-Engage and Explain
+Engage and explain

 The purpose of this stage is to establish rapport and is described in the literature as the most influential aspect in whether or not an interview is successful.
 It involves showing concern for the subject's welfare by asking how they want to be addressed, how much time they've got available to be interviewed and giving reassurance if the person seems anxious or nervous.